Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Introduction

 \subsubsection{Single-Sample Prophet Inequalities via Greedy-Ordered Selection}

 Consider the general problem of selecting online a feasible subset from a number of elements, which arrive in some adversarial order.
 We propose a very general and versatile technique for selecting elements in our online algorithms that can be seen as a generalization of several approaches in the literature.
 At its core, our method is based on two basic and simple insights.
 As a first ingredient, we use the well-known greedy algorithm, which considers all elements of a set decreasingly by their value and selects an element if and only if the resulting set of chosen elements is still feasible.
 The greedy algorithm, although it is offline in the sorting phase, behaves like an online algorithm on the ordered set of elements.
-Our second ingredient is the fact that drawing two values $r_e,\, s_e$ from the distribution of an element $e$ is equivalent to drawing $v_{e,1},\, v_{e,2}$ and then flipping a fair coin to decide which one to use as the realization of $r_e$, and which as the sample $s_e$.

-On a high level, our algorithms work as follows: \paragraph{Greedy Phase:} first, run a greedy procedure on the sampled values of all elements, and remember for every element $e$ the threshold-value $\tau_e$ for which the following holds: element $e$ would have been selected by greedy if we added it to the set of samples with a value $r_e>\tau_e$. \paragraph{Online Phase:} second, on arrival of an element in the adversarial order of the \sspi{}, observe its reward $r_e$.
-If $r_e>\tau_e$, and $e$ together with all so-far selected elements is still feasible, collect $e$.
+Our second ingredient is the observation that drawing two values $r_e,\, s_e$ from the distribution of an element $e$ is equivalent to drawing $v_{e,1},\, v_{e,2}$ independently from the same distribution and only subsequently flipping a fair coin to decide which to use as the realization of $r_e$, and which as the sample $s_e$.
+On a high level, our algorithms work as follows: \begin{itemize} \item{\textit{Greedy Phase.}} First, run a greedy procedure on the sampled values of all elements, and remember for every element $e$ the threshold value $\tau_e$ for which the following holds: element $e$ would have been selected by greedy if we added it to the set of samples with a value $r_e>\tau_e$. \item{\textit{Online Phase.}} Second, upon arrival of an element in the adversarial order of \sspi{}, observe its reward $r_e$.
+If $r_e>\tau_e$, and $e$ together with all the selected elements so far are still feasible, collect $e$. \end{itemize}

 The reason that variations of this simple algorithmic idea yield constant-factor approximations is a combination of our two observations from above.
 First, the \emph{online} character of greedy after sorting all elements ensures that whether any element is chosen only depends on the \emph{larger} values considered before, but is independent from any later steps, which we heavily rely on in our proofs.
 Second, the described process of first drawing \emph{two} values from each element's distribution and only later deciding which is the actual reward relates the quality of the greedy solution on the samples to the online selection process on the actual rewards, and ensures the described thresholds are feasible.